 - Baking - I like to bake these at a lower temperature so the glaze doesn't burn.
 After the first 30-40 minutes, drain off the excess fat.
 This will help the bacon crisp up as they finish baking.

-- Baking dish – I use a 13×9 dish, like this one.
-It’s the perfect size for this recipe.
+- Baking dish - I use a 9x13 glass baking dish.
+It's the perfect size for this recipe.

-- Keep the sausages warm – For holiday open houses, buffets or game day spreads, chafing dishes (this is the one I use) are a great way to keep these bacon-wrapped bites warm.
+- Keep the sausages warm - For holiday open houses, buffets, or game day spreads, chafing dishes are a great way to keep these bacon-wrapped bites warm.

 - Serve on a platter with some toothpicks - Alternatively, simply serve these sausages on a platter with some toothpicks.
 Garnish with fresh rosemary for a festive touch.
 They will disappear quickly.